VeriFactu Guide

 Import a Tax Report from an XML VeriFactu file

-If your system is capable of generating VeriFactu XML files, that is a RegistroAlta or a RegistroAnulacion from the SuministroInformacion namespace, you can import them directly using our API via the import endpoint.
+If your system is capable of generating VeriFactu XML files (a RegistroAlta or a RegistroAnulacion from the SuministroInformacion namespace), you can import them directly using the API via the import endpoint.

 Check the state of a Tax Report